-DXM Modbus Overview
+DXM700 Modbus Overview

-The DXM uses internal 32-bit registers to store information.
+The DXM Controller uses internal 32-bit registers to store information.
 The processor's internal Local Registers serve as the main global pool of registers and are used as the common data exchange mechanism.
 External Modbus device registers can be read into the Local Registers or written from the local data registers.

-The DXM, as a Modbus client or server, exchanges data using the Local Registers.
+The DXM Controller, as a Modbus client device or server device, exchanges data using the Local Registers.
 Modbus over Ethernet (Modbus/TCP) uses the Local Registers as the accessible register data.

-Action, Read/Write, and Threshold Rules allow you to manipulate the processor's Local Registers.
-The ScriptBasic programming capabilities extend the use of Local Registers with variables to create a flexible programming solution for more complex applications.
+Using Action, Read/Write, and Threshold Rules allows you to manipulate the processor's Local Registers.
+The ScriptBasic programming capabilities extends the use of Local Registers with variables to create a flexible programming solution for more complex applications.

-The processor's Local Registers are divided into three types: integer, floating point, and non-volatile.
+The processor's Local Registers are divided into three different types: integer, floating point, and non-volatile.
 When using Local Registers internally, the user can store 32-bit numbers.
 Using Local Registers with external Modbus devices follows the Modbus standard of a 16-bit holding register.
 Local Registers are accessible as Modbus ID 199.

-Accessing the I/O base board and the LCD follows the same communication as an external Modbus device.
-Each device has a unique Modbus ID.
-The I/O base board is Modbus ID 200 and the LCD is Modbus ID 201.
+Accessing the I/O Base and the LCD follows the same communication as an external Modbus device.
+Each device has an ID number to uniquely identify itself.
+The I/O base is Modbus ID 203 and the LCD is Modbus ID 201.